Dear Chiang Mai,

 I think we started off on the wrong foot.
 On the first two days we visited your crowded night bazar and headed out on a tour to one of your many silk factories, jewelry shops and an umbrella making ‘factory’.
 But this is not what Chiang Mai is really about and not what we were looking for.
 After these first days we fell into some kind of disappointment trap.

 Luckily we got out of that trap after those first days and had a wonderful time!
 We discovered your great temple grounds with delicious food stalls, visited your Sunday market and found some lovely art galleries and restaurants.
 We also rode around town on rental bikes, had a powerful Thai massage next to a temple, spotted lots of monks and had a chat with them.
-We enjoyed a full day with a reliable elephant camp, riding bare back, feeding and washing the elephants.
-I will show you some more pictures later on!
+We enjoyed a full day with a reliable elephant camp, feeding and washing the elephants.

 But dear Chiang Mai, why do you think the only interesting activities for us foreigners are visiting the Tiger Kingdom (to play with tigers, right…), the Long-Neck tribe village, a Monkey School, Snake Farm, or yet another handicraft shop?
 Really, everybody in your city is offering these same kinds of tours.
 And I guess you know that some of these are terrible as they are only set up for tourists and authenticity is hard to find.
 You just look like one big attraction!
 Is that what you want?